All About Glass

 Mielle Riggie works with both the strength and fragility of glass to illustrate the dynamics of human emotion or conditions.
-In her residency at The Studio, Riggie is creating cast-glass sculpture amplifying elements in nature, such as leaves or roots, and recombining disparate parts in ways that
+During her residency at The Studio, Riggie created cast-glass sculpture amplifying elements in nature, such as leaves and roots, and recombined disparate parts in ways that

-April 2010 Artist-in-Residence Marie Retpen is hot working large pieces that will eventually become part of a large installation.
-She finds inspiration for her surreal works from the novels Alice in Wonderland and Alice through the Looking Glass, and the movie The Terminator.
+April 2010 Artist-in-Residence Marie Retpen was hot working large pieces that would eventually become part of a large installation.
+She finds inspiration for her surreal works from the novels Alice in Wonderland and Alice Through the Looking Glass, and the movie The Terminator.

 Beth Lipman, artist-in-residence at The Studio, discusses her work.

 Shelley James' work is the result of practiced technical precision and researched techniques.
 Over the past six years, she has focused her work on "combining the optical qualities of glass with the graphic range of print to explore the dialogue between eye and brain."
 James studied

 Albert Paley is the first artist selected to participate in a new Specialty Glass Residency program offered by The Corning Museum of Glass and Corning Incorporated.
 Read the blog post: Specialty Glass Residency: New Materials Open Up New Possibilities.

 Norwood Viviano uses digital 3D modeling and printing technology in combination with the casting process to create his sculptural works.
 During his March 2012 Residency at The Studio, Viviano created urban and industrial landscapes out of kiln-cast glass as an extension of his previous